-The significance of coherent and non-coherent signals. signals is this: When two non-coherent signals

-In a boardroom, different talkers use different of equal level are mixed together, the resultant equal level are mixed together, the resultant signal is 6dB higher than either of the two origi-
+The significance of coherent and non-coherent signals. signals is this: When two non-coherent signals equal level are mixed together, the resultant signal is 6dB higher than either of the two origi-

 If the design of an automatic mixer were to fail to recognize that coherent signals add differrors.
 It would even be possible for the poorly designed automatic mixer to cause the sound system to go into feedback, or create increased System correctly senses the presence of coherent